Pussy Riot’s art and activism will take centre stage in Montreal

-The exhibition Velvet Terrorism: Pussy Riot’s Russia, charting a decade of anti-Putin protest actions, will open to the public at the MAC’s temporary location in Place Ville Marie on Oct.
-25. Hundreds of photos and video recordings will be showcased.
+The exhibition Velvet Terrorism: Pussy Riot’s Russia will open to the public at the MAC’s temporary location in Place Ville Marie on Oct.
+25. Hundreds of photos and video recordings charting a decade’s worth of anti-Putin protest actions will be showcased.

-A conference featuring Pussy Riot’s Maria (Masha) Alyokhina in conversation with Icelandic artist and curator of the original Reykjavik exhibition, Ragnar Kjartansson, will be held at Le Gesù on the exhibit’s opening day.
+A conference featuring Pussy Riot’s Maria (Masha) Alyokhina in conversation with Icelandic artist and curator of Velvet Terrorism’s original Reykjavik exhibition, Ragnar Kjartansson, will be held at Le Gesù on the exhibit’s opening day.
 The conference will be moderated by Zeppetelli.

 The exhibition is retrospective yet comes to a head in light of Russia’s military invasion of Ukraine, which began in 2022.
 “There is such a tragic rise in fascism all over the world,” said Zeppetelli.
 “We're also now in the midst of another tragic conflict in the Middle East.”